paperless-ngx/paperless-ngx/docs/setup.md

 and create your user account.
 This script essentially performs all the steps described in [Docker setup](#docker_hub) automatically.

-1. Make sure that docker and docker-compose are installed.
+1. Make sure that Docker and Docker Compose are installed.

+    !!! tip
+    See the Docker installation instructions at https://docs.docker.com/engine/install/

 2. Download and run the installation script: